GKHell/CppJayCode/CH09_P03_PointerWithArray.md

 > # TASK : practical

-| write a program which calculate the present ammount of zeros, positive & ne
+| write a program which calculate the present amount of zeros, positive & ne